sunjilkh/Ollama-Pdf-RAG-System-Local/MyRagPaper.md

 ### Introduction

 The rapid adoption of large language models (LLMs) in education has enabled new forms of interactive learning, but most systems lack explainability and support for low-resource languages like Bangla.
+Retrieval-augmented generation (RAG) frameworks [1] and dense passage retrieval [2] have advanced open-domain QA, but verifiable, evidence-based QA remains a challenge [3].
 For teachers and students, trust in AI answers is critical—especially when using domain-specific textbooks.
-Existing RAG systems rarely provide verifiable citations, and almost none support Bangla or multimodal (voice/text) queries.
-Furthermore, teachers need easy ways to upload and manage their own materials.
+Recent work on explainable QA [3], page-level citation [4], and multilingual models [5] has begun to address these gaps, but few systems support Bangla or multimodal (voice/text) queries [5], [6].
+Furthermore, teacher-centric document management and usability are often overlooked [7].

 To address these gaps, we introduce BanglaRAG, an explainable textbook chatbot with:

-1. **Domain-Adaptive Bangla RAG**: Mixed-language retrieval and answer generation using BanglaBERT and English models.
+1. **Domain-Adaptive Bangla RAG**: Mixed-language retrieval and answer generation using BanglaBERT [5] and English models.
-2. **Multimodal Bangla Educational QA**: Seamless support for both text and voice queries via Whisper ASR.
+2. **Multimodal Bangla Educational QA**: Seamless support for both text and voice queries via Whisper ASR [6].
-3. **Page-Level Explainability in RAG**: Every answer is accompanied by a verifiable page-level citation.
+3. **Page-Level Explainability in RAG**: Every answer is accompanied by a verifiable page-level citation [4].
-4. **Teacher-Centric Document Management**: Simple PDF upload and management for educators.
+4. **Teacher-Centric Document Management**: Simple PDF upload and management for educators [7].

 Our system is the first to unify these features for Bangla education, providing accurate, explainable, and trustworthy answers with direct links to textbook pages.